The Apartment: Production

-Immediately following the success of Some Like It Hot, Wilder and Diamond wished to make another film with Lemmon.
-Wilder had originally planned to cast Paul Douglas as Sheldrake; however, after he died unexpectedly, MacMurray was cast.
+Immediately following the success of 1959's Some Like It Hot, Wilder and Diamond wished to make another film with Jack Lemmon.
+Wilder had originally planned to cast Paul Douglas as Sheldrake; however, after he died unexpectedly, Fred MacMurray took his place.

-The initial concept came from Brief Encounter by Noël Coward, in which Laura Jesson (Celia Johnson) meets Alec Harvey (Trevor Howard) for a thwarted tryst in his friend's apartment.
-However, due to the Hays Production Code, Wilder was unable to make a film about adultery in the 1940s.
-Wilder and Diamond also based the film partially on a Hollywood scandal in which high-powered agent Jennings Lang was shot by producer Walter Wanger for having an affair with Wanger's wife, actress Joan Bennett.
-During the affair, Lang used a low-level employee's apartment.
+The initial concept was inspired by Brief Encounter by Noël Coward, in which Laura Jesson (Celia Johnson) meets Alec Harvey (Trevor Howard) for a tryst in his friend's apartment, which ends up thwarted.
+However, Wilder was unable to make the comedy about adultery he envisioned in the 1940s due to Hays Code restrictions.
+Wilder and Diamond also based the film partially on a Hollywood scandal in which agent Jennings Lang was shot by producer Walter Wanger for having an affair with Wanger's wife, actress Joan Bennett; during the affair, Lang had used a low-level employee's apartment for trysts.
 Another element of the plot was based on the experience of one of Diamond's friends, who returned home after breaking up with his girlfriend to find that she had committed suicide in his bed.

-Although Wilder generally required his actors to adhere exactly to the script, he allowed Lemmon to improvise in two scenes: In one scene, he squirts a bottle of nasal spray across the room, and in another, he sings while cooking spaghetti (which he strains through the grid of a tennis racket).
-In another scene, where Lemmon was supposed to mime being punched, he failed to move correctly, and was accidentally knocked down.
-Wilder chose to use the shot of the genuine punch in the film.
-Lemmon also caught a cold when one scene on a park bench was filmed in sub-zero weather.
+Although Wilder generally required his actors to adhere exactly to the script, he allowed Lemmon to improvise in two scenes.
+In one, he squirts a bottle of nasal spray across the room, and in the other he sings while cooking spaghetti (which he strains through the strings of a tennis racket).
+In another scene, where Lemmon was supposed to mime being punched, he failed to move correctly and was accidentally knocked down.
+Wilder chose to use the shot in the film.
+Lemmon also caught a cold (he was supposed to come down with in the script) when one scene on a park bench was filmed on a bitter autumn night.

 Art director Alexandre Trauner used forced perspective to create the set of a large insurance company office.
-The set appeared to be a very long room full of desks and workers; however, successively smaller people and desks were placed to the back of the room, ending up with children.
+The set appeared to be a very long room full of desks and workers; however, successively smaller people and desks were used, ending up with children.
 He designed the set of Baxter's apartment to appear smaller and shabbier than the spacious apartments that usually appeared in films of the day.
 He used items from thrift stores and even some of Wilder's own furniture for the set.